 Fantasy builds up empathy by thrusting the reader into a variety of different characters.
 You’re with them on every step of their journey.
 You get a glimpse into their thoughts, feelings, motives, and interactions with other characters.

 You get the good, the bad, and the ugly by living vicariously through these fictional characters.
-This is a rarity in real life, because we’re almost never presented with the opportunity to see life through someone else’s shoes.
-This type of exposure helps to ease us out of are own objective perspectives to see through a different kind of lens.
+This is a rarity in real life because we’re seldom presented with the opportunity to see life through someone else’s shoes.
+This type of exposure helps to ease us out of our subjective perspectives to see through a different kind of lens.

-Although we may not necessarily identify with these fictional characters’ beliefs, they do open up entirely different mental avenues that can be used for real life scenarios.
+Although we may not necessarily identify with these fictional characters’ beliefs, they open up entirely different mental avenues that we can use for real-life scenarios.

 2.)
 Trains You to Think Beyond the Surface Level